 EPA is overseeing the cleanup of lead-contaminated soil in the residential area referred to as Operable Unit 2 of the Pilsen Area Soils site.
 The cleanup work began in December 2016 and consists of contractors from H. Kramer & Co. excavating, removing and disposing lead-contaminated soil from residential yards in the target area.
 Excavated areas are backfilled with clean soil and sod or gravel depending on the homeowner’s preference.

-Cleanup will consist of excavating contaminated dirt in the yards and gardens of homes with lead in surface soil greater than 400 parts lead per million parts soil.
-Engineering controls such as dust suppression and monitoring will protect workers and residents.
-The soil will be disposed of at a permitted disposal facility.
-Yards will be filled in with clean soil and restored to their original condition as much as possible.
+Cleanup consists of excavating contaminated dirt in the yards and gardens of homes with lead in surface soil greater than 400 parts lead per million parts soil.
+Engineering controls such as dust suppression and monitoring are set to protect workers and residents.
+The soil is disposed of at a permitted disposal facility.
+Yards are filled in with clean soil and restored to their original condition as much as possible.